davidaparicio/labshock/README.md

 - [check Website](https://labshock.github.io/)
 - save 90% of time on setup and maintenance
 - reduce costs by 95% compared to physical testbeds
-- provide safe, real-world OT environments for learning and testing
+- safe and real OT environments for learning and testing

 ### Who is Labshock for
 - [Labshock Into Video](https://youtu.be/USo6mDEdnf4)